BendikOlsen/quickpic/README.md

 * [Setup](#setup)

 ## General info
+* Project is still under work
-This project is a simple but scalable login web application.
+This project is a picture(url) sharing app with login and authentication.

 ## Technologies
 This project is created with: